What happens when my insurance company goes out of business?

 You will receive a notification from the receiver and/or FLAHIGA if your insurance company is found to be insolvent and ordered liquidated.You will receive a notification from the receiver and/or the Florida Life & Health Insurance Guaranty Association if your insurance company is found to be insolvent and ordered liquidated.

 Call the Consumer Helpline provided by the Florida Department of Financial Services.
-The number is 800.342.2762.
+The number is 1-877-MY-FL-CFO (1-877-693-5236) or 850-413-3089 for Out of State callers.
 The Department maintains complete and current records of all insurance companies licensed to do business in Florida.
-Additionally, the Department's Web site has information "For the Consumer" which will lead to a listing of all licensed insurers doing business in Florida.
+Additionally, you can use the Company Search page at the Office Insurance Regulation by clicking this link.

 The law prohibits insurance agents and companies from using the existence of FLAHIGA for the purpose of sales, solicitation or inducement to purchase any form of insurance covered by FLAHIGA.
 The guaranty association is not and should not be a substitute for your prudent selection of an insurance company that is well managed and financially stable.
 Agents are prohibited by statute from using this Web site or the existence of the guaranty association as an inducement to purchase insurance.